 5.2 Information required for completing your submission

 - On acceptance and publication

-In addition to full length articles, which should be up to 8,500 words in length (including notes and references, a brief abstract and 5-7 keywords), the journal is also interested in review articles.
-Authors interested in submitting a review essay to Global Social Policy may contact the reviews editor to request guidelines for submission.
-Global Social Policy encourages authors with ideas for book review essays to discuss their feasibility before beginning or submitting a review.
-Please contact the Reviews Editors, Michelle Dion (firstname.lastname@example.org) and Peter Graefe (email@example.com), for further details.
+In addition to full length articles, which should be up to 8,500 words in length (including notes and references, a brief abstract and 5-7 keywords), the journal is also interested in Forums.
+Authors interested in submitting Forum ideas to Global Social Policy may contact the journal's editors for further details.

-Global Social Policy adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+Global Social Policy adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 Please note that AI chatbots, for example ChatGPT, should not be listed as authors.
 For more information see the policy on Use of ChatGPT and generative AI tools.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, or a department chair who provided only general support.

 Where an individual who is not listed as an author submits a manuscript on behalf of the author(s), a statement must be included in the Acknowledgements section of the manuscript and in the accompanying cover letter.
 The statements must: